Ashley Hall (Charleston, South Carolina): History

-In the spring of 1909, Mary Vardrine McBee bought the James Nicholson House at 172 Rutledge Avenue to found an independent college preparatory school for girls.
+In Spring 1909, Mary Vardrine McBee bought the James Nicholson House at 172 Rutledge Avenue to found an independent college preparatory school for girls.
 She named the school Ashley Hall.
-During her 40-year tenure, the school grew from just 46 students in grades 10–12 to a much larger student body in Lower, Middle and Upper schools.
+During her 40-year tenure, the school grew from just 46 students from grades 10 to 12 to a much larger student body in lower, middle, and upper schools.

-McBee established the Alumnae Association, instilling many of the traditions that still exist today, and acquiring facilities that would serve as the foundation for the institution for years to come.
-Her school included the McBee House (now so named) and surrounding grounds, an indoor swimming pool, the "Old Gym" (Burges auditorium), kitchen and dining room, the Headmistress House and faculty apartments across the street from Ashley Hall.
+McBee established the Alumnae Association, instilled many of the traditions that still exist today, and acquired facilities that served as the foundation.
+Her school included the McBee House (now so named) and surrounding grounds, an indoor swimming pool, the "Old Gym" (Burges auditorium), kitchen and dining room, the Headmistress House, and faculty apartments across the street from Ashley Hall.

-In 1948 the Ashley Hall Foundation was established.
-The Foundation purchased Ashley Hall from McBee in 1949, the year of her retirement.
-The Foundation's first move was to appoint William Piper as Head of School.
-He served as Head from 1949 to 1954.
+In 1948, the Ashley Hall Foundation was established.
+The foundation purchased Ashley Hall from McBee in 1949, the year of her retirement.
+The goundation's first move was to appoint William Piper as head of school, and he served from 1949 to 1954.

-Caroline Pardue joined Ashley Hall in 1950 as the Academic Head of the Upper School and teacher of history.
-She was appointed Headmistress in 1954 and continued to serve in that capacity for the next 25 years until 1978.
-Her many accomplishments include the establishment of Pardue, Lane and Jenkins Halls to officially house Lower, Middle and Upper school classrooms, the construction of Davies Auditorium, and the incorporation of a kindergarten for boys and girls.
-It was also during her leadership that the school shifted its student base, eliminating boarding opportunities to focus on local students.
-In 1976 the school graduated its first African-American student.
-Upon Pardue's retirement, Marian Bell Leland assumed the role of Headmistress from 1979 to 1984.
-Leland was instrumental in and created the Capital Campaign, the Ashley Hall Fund, which funded the construction of the school's gymnasium.
+Caroline Pardue joined Ashley Hall in 1950 as the academic head of the Upper School and teacher of history.
+She was appointed headmistress in 1954 and served in this capacity until 1978.
+Her many accomplishments include the establishment of Pardue, Lane and Jenkins Halls to officially house classrooms for the lower, middle, and upper schools, the construction of Davies Auditorium, and the incorporation of a kindergarten for boys and girls.
+It was during her leadership that the school shifted its student base, eliminating boarding opportunities to focus on local students.
+In 1976, the school graduated its first African-American student.
+Upon Pardue's retirement, Marian Bell Leland assumed the role of headmistress from 1979 to 1984.
+Leland created the Ashley Hall Fund, which supported the construction of the school's gymnasium.

 Margaret C. MacDonald led Ashley Hall from 1985 to 2004.
 She is credited for elevating the school's academic standards.
-She established financial aid programs and additional scholarships, initiated the school's first campus master plan, developed teaching excellence awards, the aquatics and admissions departments, and added to the physical property of the school.
-MacDonald, along with the school's Board of Trustees, also helped create the 2003–2008 Strategic Plan.
-This comprehensive blueprint outlines the future goals of the school as they relate to academics, student and faculty recruitment and facilities enhancements.
+She established financial aid programs and additional scholarships, initiated the school's first campus master plan, developed teaching excellence awards, expanded the aquatics and admissions departments, and added to the physical property of the school.
+MacDonald, along with the school's board of trustees, helped create the 2003–2008 Strategic Plan.
+This comprehensive blueprint outlines the future goals of the school as they relate to academics, student and faculty recruitment, and facilities enhancements.